Multilayer network science: theory, methods, and applications: Data Tools

 \subsection{Software Tools}

 The development of dedicated software libraries has significantly accelerated the field of network science.
-A wide variety of tools exist for analysis, simulation, and visualization of networks.
+A wide variety of tools exist for analysis, simulation, and visualisation of networks.
 Table~\ref{tab:network_libraries} summarizes major software libraries, including their main focus and programming language.
+It is important to note that this overview focuses on general-purpose tools for the structural analysis and visualisation of complex networks.
+Tools primarily focused on specific functional processes or computational workflows, such as those for graph neural networks~\cite{pytorch} or epidemic simulations~\cite{czuba2024networkdiffusion,gozzi2025,Miller2019-ty}, are not included.

 However, no single tool dominates the field.
 Even for general-purpose networks, researchers choose between different libraries based on project requirements.
-For example, while \texttt{networkX} is widely used for its ease of use and versatility, alternatives such as \texttt{igraph} or \texttt{graph-tool} offer superior performance on large networks due to optimized C/C++ backends.
-Thus, selecting the appropriate tool often involves trade-offs between ease of use, scalability, feature set, and visualization capabilities.
+For example, while \texttt{networkX} is widely used for its ease of use and versatility, alternatives such as \texttt{igraph} or \texttt{graph-tool} offer superior performance on large networks due to optimised C/C++ backends.
+Thus, selecting the appropriate tool often involves trade-offs between ease of use, scalability, feature set, and visualisation capabilities.